Document Legalization Iran to Germany: Certified Farsi Translation and the Full Authentication Chain

 The Police Clearance Certificate (Guvahi-e Adamat-e Soteh or Su-ye Pishineh) is issued by NAJA (Iranian national police) through Police +10 service centers.

-Critical timing issue: the German Embassy requires it to be no older than three months at the time of your visa appointment.
-Given the 8–12 week gap between document submission and appointment, you may need to obtain a fresh certificate specifically to align with your Yerevan appointment date.
+Critical timing issue: the certificate is typically valid for only one to three months.
+Given the 8–16 week appointment wait, you may need to obtain a fresh certificate specifically to align with your Yerevan appointment date.

-For Iranian nationals living abroad: apply via the Mikhak portal (mikhak.ir) if you have an active account.
+For Iranian nationals living abroad: apply via the Mikhak portal (mikhak.mfa.gov.ir) if you have an active account.
 The process takes several weeks and requires fingerprint records on file.

 Legalization sequence: Ministry of Justice → MFA.
 The MSRT step does not apply to police clearances.